turingschool-examples/planetIZE/README.md

 $ npm start
 ```

-Data visualization is all about telling a story with numbers.

-Each planet has the following data (many of the planets have an empty string for some of the data points because it can't or hasn't been measured yet.)

 The end goal of this exercise is to complete one of the below:

-* Build three interesting graphs.
-Each graph should be a different type and tell a unique story.
+* Build a chart that shows the progression in number of planets discovered each year.
+* Use the Galactic Longitude and Galactic Latitude of each planet to build a Galactic map of all planets.
+* Build a radar chart with Equilibrium Temperature to show the range of temps of each planet.
+Filter out any planet that doesn't have a measured Equilibrium Temperature.
 * Build a graph that shows the probability of life for each planet.
 You will have to scan through the data and figure out an algorithm that makes sense.
 Be ready to defend your algorithm.

-### Data for each Planet
+### Data for each planet
+Each planet has the following data points.
+Many of the planets have an empty string for some of the data points because it can't or hasn't been measured yet.

 * COLUMN pl_hostname:    Host Name
 * COLUMN pl_letter:      Planet Letter